-- I. Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) may be considered medically necessary when: - A. The member/enrollee's current pregnancy has either of the following: - 1.
+- I. Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) may be considered medically necessary when: - A. The member/enrollee's current pregnancy has had a karyotype and/or microarray performed and the results were negative/normal, AND - B. Alternate etiologies have been considered and ruled out when possible (examples: environmental exposure, injury, infection, maternal condition), AND

+- C. The member/enrollee's current pregnancy has either of the following: - 1.
 Non-immune hydrops fetalis, OR - 2.
-Two or more major malformations on ultrasound, which are affecting different organ systems, AND - B. The member/enrollee's current pregnancy has had a karyotype and/or microarray performed and the results were negative/normal, AND - C. Alternate etiologies have been considered and ruled out when possible (examples: environmental exposure, injury, infection, maternal condition). - II.
-Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) is considered investigational for all other indications. - III.
-Exome or genome sequencing (81265, 81415, 81416, 88235) for pregnancy loss on products of conception (POC) is considered investigational.
+Two or more major malformations on ultrasound, which are affecting different organ systems. - II.
+Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using exome sequencing (81415, 81416, 81265, 88235) is considered investigational for all other indications.